Cosby, Tennessee: Moonshining

 The explosion of moonshining in the Cosby area would lead to a cat-and-mouse game between law enforcement and moonshiners.
 The illegal distillers would warn one another of approaching revenue agents by setting off dynamite.
 Other times, locals would drive behind agents' cars, leading to a long tailgate along the road through the valley.
 Revenue officials could not rely on the residents of Cosby, who shunned intrusion by outside law enforcement.
 Moonshiners devised various methods for avoiding detection.
 Smith recalls:

 On my walks to the country store, I have stood barefoot, watching as the hauler carefully brushed away his tire tracks with pine boughs.
 Moonshine stills were well concealed within the dark recesses of the mountains, but the smoke still wafted skyward from points all over the green mountains.
 Not so easily concealed were the odor of the mash fermenting and the whump, whump, whump of the thump keg.
 On a rare occasion I saw a still in full operation on Sunday in sight of Caton's Grove Church.

 Eventually, competition between moonshiners led some to inform on others.
 Violence often erupted between rival families.
 The practice of illegally distilling liquor largely declined with the demise of dry laws in various counties around East Tennessee.
 While most residents of Cosby were no doubt law-abiding citizens, the notoriety the town gained as a moonshine mecca still hangs over it today.

 Modern day

 In 2020, the United States Census Bureau designated Cosby as a census-designated place.

 Economy

 Cosby's economy is fueled by the Great Smoky Mountains National Park and the Foothills Parkway.

-The community has been known to be a peaceful, country town contrary to its city counterpart, Newport, Tennessee.

-Cosby's economy feeds off a lot of tourism, especially off visitors and tourists from the Gatlinburg and Pigeon Forge areas.
 Known for its small, mountain town like culture and environment, Cosby has multiple motels, cabins, and country-style restaurants.